Etacrynic acid: Adverse effects

 As a diuretic, ethacrynic acid can cause frequent urination, but this usually resolves after taking the drug for a few weeks.

 Ethacrynic acid can also cause low potassium levels, which may manifest as muscle cramps or weakness.
 It has also been known to cause reversible or permanent hearing loss (ototoxicity) and liver damage when administered in extremely high dosages.
 On oral administration, it produces diarrhea; intestinal bleeding may occur at higher doses.

 Mechanism of action

 Ethacrynic acid acts by inhibiting NKCC2 in the thick ascending loop of Henle and the macula densa.
 Loss of potassium ions is less marked but chances of hypochloremic alkalosis are greater.
 The dose response curve of ethacrynic acid is steeper than that of furosemide and, in general, it is less manageable; dose range is 50–150 mg.

 Ethacrynic acid and its glutathione-adduct are potent inhibitors of glutathione S-transferase family members, which are enzymes involved in xenobiotic metabolism.
-This family of enzymes has recently been shown to have a high rate of genetic variability.
+This family of enzymes has been shown to have a high rate of genetic variability.